In Celebration of National Poetry Month:

 Supposedly for ages 4-8, this book appeals to a much broader age range.
 I know an 11 year-old-boy who enjoyed it immensely, and adults have raved about it, too.
 Not only is the book engaging, it is also inspiring.
 We wanted to fold origami and write poems as soon as we finished it.
 See how we folded paper butterflies in the illustrations and photos below.

-Fold Me a Poem by Kristine O’Connell George and Lauren Stringer (Illustrator)
+Fold Me a Poem by Kristine O’Connell George and illustrated by Lauren Stringer

 Reading level: Ages 4-8